SystemsGenetics/GEMmaker/docs/execution.rst

 Step 3: Run GEMmaker
 --------------------

-Configuration
-'''''''''''''
-The instructions here provide details for running GEMmaker using Singularity.
-For most instances you probably won't need to make customizations to the workflow configuration.
-However, should you need to, GEMmaker is a `nf-core <https://nf-co.re/>`_ compatible workflow.
-Therefore, it follows the general approach for workflow configuration which is described at the `nf-core Pipeline Configuration page <https://nf-co.re/usage/configuration>`_.
-Please see those instructions for the various platforms and settings you can configure.
-You will find GEMmaker specific configuration options here.

 Quick Start
 '''''''''''
 The example shown below is for running GEMmaker with the Arabidopsis thaliana reference genome available from `Ensembl Plants <https://plants.ensembl.org/Arabidopsis_thaliana/Info/Index>`_.
 The reference sequences in the examples are prepared the same as described in Step 2.
 As an example, we will indicate 3 SRA files for automatic retrieval and processing by listing them in a file named ``SRAs.txt``: